 3. Partying is exhaustingly mandatory.

 A big part of my job was to accompany guests to bars and dance clubs, host parties and make sure everyone had the time of their life.
 Which sounds nice, right?
 Sometimes it was.
 Having people from all over world tell me that I made their vacation fun was one of the greatest rewards of the job.
-But sometimes, especially after a 14-hour day, I just wanted to go home.
+But sometimes, especially after a 14-hour day, I just wanted to go home (or escape to a Mexico City Airbnb).
 But at a resort, if a guest looks bored, no one cares about how tired you are.
 You have to stay, start a party, and get the bored tourists out on the dance floor!
 If they’re just hanging around the bar, it’s your job to offer them (more) shots, and join them in having a drink.

 4. A work week can last 8 days.

 Generally, resort workers get one day off a week.
 But if a team member gets sick, or if there are more tourists or work than usual, the days off get canceled.
 When I once worked two weeks non-stop, some people told me I was lucky that it was only two weeks.